 This coat is a pullover, so it doesn’t require any buttons or zippers or closures.
 It mainly consists of two panels, which meet in the center back (like you see above) and fold toward the front to form the sides of the coat.
 There are also two front panels and lapels, which overlap in the front and are sewn into the cowl.
 Plus pockets.
 Who doesn’t want pockets?

-Once your pocket panels are sewn into place, pin the front panels to each of the back/side panels, making sure to line up the darts and pockets.
+Once your pocket panels are sewn into place, pin the front panels to each of the back/side panels, making sure to line up the notches and pockets.
 Sew down the sides, and around the pockets, like in the above photo.
 Do not sew your pockets shut!
 They should be hidden in the seam when you flip your garment to the right side, like below.

 This coat is super cozy and chunky, so adding a full lining could make it a little too bulky.
 Instead, I faced just the front two panels and the back/side bottom hem.
 Sew the hem facing first, fold it inward and slip-stitch the top along the inside of the garment.